Robin Roberts Is Glowing As She Delivers Thankful Thursday Message

 Soooo happy my “pawducer” was back in the home studio this morn!
 Yesterday sweet Amber was under the weather (thank goodness she’s feeling better!) and @lil_man_lukas had an excused absence to watch over her upstairs.
 Both were back on the job this morn hence the reason for my big smile!????❤️ #wednesdaywarriors

-Robin regularly reaches out to her followers with words of encouragement and wisdom.
-She’s a firm believer in living a life filled with both grace and gratefulness and maintains hopeful that no matter what their religious beliefs, her words are inspirational for her followers.
+Robin regularly reaches out to followers with words of encouragement and wisdom.
+She’s a firm believer in living a life filled with both grace and gratefulness and remains hopeful that no matter what their religious beliefs, her words are inspirational for her followers.

 In the share, the newswoman looked lovely.
-Robin donned a print blouse in shades of pink, white and black.
+Robin wore a print blouse in shades of pink, white, and black.
 The design was geometric in nature, with coordinating graphics of swirls and stripes.
 With the gorgeous blouse, Robin sported black pants.

 Robin’s makeup appeared to be camera-ready.
-She seemed to have on a light-colored blush and eyeshadow.
+She seemed to have on a light-colored blush and eye shadow.
 Her foundation appeared to seamlessly blend into her face, enhancing her already glowing skin.
-Her eyelashes appeared to have been lengthened with either a lot of mascara or the addition of some false additions.
+Her eyelashes appeared to have been lengthened with either a lot of mascara or some false additions.
 Robin’s hair was still highlighted, and it was cut in soft waves that framed her face.
 She wore pretty drop earrings in a peachy-pink color with a gold hoop as well as a thin gold necklace with a coordinating stone that matched her other jewelry.

 The video was shot by her longtime love Amber Laign and taken in the basement of the couple’s Connecticut home where Robin remotely broadcasts for Good Morning America.